 Faux Leather Purse Care

 Taking care of a faux leather handbag is much more simple than taking care of a leather one.
 Most faux leather is a plastic or vinyl material.
 The key is regular cleaning with a mild soap or detergent.
 Simply mix a bit of mild soap with warm water and wipe down with a clean, soft white cloth dipped in the solution.
-Follow up with a wipe with a water-dampened cloth and dry with another soft cloth.
+Follow up with a wipe from a water-dampened cloth and then dry with another soft cloth.

 Never store leather or faux leather handbags in plastic bags.
-The plastic can stick to the leather and ruin it; plus plastic bags trap moisture that can lead to mildew.
+The plastic can stick to the leather and ruin it.
+In addition, plastic bags trap moisture that can lead to mildew.
 Use an old pillowcase or cotton bag to store your leather or faux leather purses to prevent dust from accumulating during off-season storage.
-The fabric bag will allow the leather to breathe and remain supple.
+The fabric bag will allow the leather to breathe and help it remain supple.

 Stuff your leather or faux leather bags with tissue paper when not in use so they will keep their shape, and do not hang them but store them upright or lie flat to preserve their shape.